kleenpulse/animatedOnScroll/README.md

-# animatedOnScroll with 13 lines of Vanilla JS!
+# animateOnScroll with 13 lines of Vanilla JS!